jhong93/annotate-words-chrome-ext/README.md

 To install, navigate to `chrome://extensions` in a new tab in Chrome.
 Drag and drop the `extension` directory in this repository into the Chrome window.

-Press the extension icon or the Right-Shift key to trigger the replacement.
+Press the extension icon or the Right-Ctrl key to trigger the replacement.
 Hover over annotations to show tooltips (e.g., additional translations).
 To exclude a word from future annotations, click on an annotated word.